JJ/evohackathon2020/README.md

 # When

-April 14th, 2020, from 9:30 to 18:00
+April 14th, 2020, from 9:30 to 18:00.

 # What

-The main objective of the hackathon is to engage with code, learning best practices in reproducible software and helping others achieve that reproducibility.
+The main objective of the hackathon is to engage with code and their creators, learning best practices in reproducible software and helping others achieve that reproducibility.
 This will be arranged in the following schedule.

 * 9:30 - 10:00 → Meet & greet
 * 10:00 - 10:30 → Brief presentation: test driven development and science reprodubility.